Skip to content

 • Progress bar — real-time feedback while generation is running

-• Output panel — view generated test cases and JIRA ticket details side by side in an editor panel
+• Output panel — view generated test cases and JIRA ticket details in separate tabs in an editor panel

 Chat Participant — @test-pilot-qa